 SAA Plans for 2021

 In the midst of Covid-19, Support After Abortion has made enormous gains.
 Support After Abortion has organized and held 2 virtual conferences, connecting with 8,000 leaders.
-We also connected with 2,000 clients via our HOPE line, virtual groups, and programming.
+We also connected with 2,000 clients via our After Abortion Line, virtual groups, and programming.
 We directly impacted 10,000 individuals.
 The abortion healing industry is hungry for a catalyst for hope and healing, and we are honored to step up to the plate.

 In 2021, the goals of Support After Abortion will be founded on the three pillars of Compassion, Collaboration, and Capacity.